Bigrob7605/nanoplastics-investigation/socialmediapost.md

 ## 5. INDUSTRY DOCUMENTATION
 **Industry documents reveal limitations of recycling as a solution:**

-- **"Large-scale recycling is not technically or economically viable"** - SPI internal memo, 1973 (verification pending)
+- **"Large-scale recycling is not technically or economically viable"** - SPI internal memo, 1973 (as cited in environmental law review, verification pending)
-- **"Use recycling to avoid regulation"** - American Chemistry Council, 2016 (verification pending)
+- **"Use recycling to avoid regulation"** - American Chemistry Council, 2016 (as cited in regulatory analysis, verification pending)
 - **Pending litigation:** 12 states suing plastic manufacturers for health costs

 **⚠️ Document Verification:** Industry memo quotes require verification through court filings or public records.
 Direct links to original documents would strengthen these claims.
 These quotes are cited in secondary sources but need primary document verification.